-Coat the O-ring (10) with light oil, and install it on the seal plate pilot.
+Coat the O-ring (33) with light oil and install it on the seal plate shoulder.
 Press the seal plate into the motor housing until fully seated.
 Be careful not to damage the O-ring.
+Secure the seal plate to the intermediate with the flat head machine screws (2).